gro1m/AZ-900-Azure-Fundamentals/README.md

 * SaaS: Software as a Service

 ### IaaS
-need to manage updates of the following:
+Example: Virtual Machine (stored on physical server hosted in a cloud provider's datacenter) need to manage updates of the following:
 * Server
 * VMs
 * Storage
 * Operating System
 * networks
-Example: Virtual Machine.

 ### PaaS
-need to manage the following:
+Example: Azure Container services, Database management system e.g. Azure SQL Database need to manage the following:
 * application
 Amount of CPUs etc. does not need to be managed
-Example: Azure Container services

 ### SaaS
 software ready to use hosted in the cloud.